There’s a lot of talk these days about the “Velocity Method” of selling used cars and trucks.

 2. Improve your volume with lower grosses.

-3. Improve your volume and be smarter about gross.
+3. Improve your volume and be smarter about pricing and gross profit.

-In today’s market, your best chance is going to be #3.
-The longer you wait to adapt, the more pain that tooth is going to give you.
+In today’s market, your best chance is #3.
 That’s all I’m gonna say, Tommy Gibbs